lban2049/fastapi/.aigne/doc-smith/docs/api-reference-responses.md

 pip install orjson
 ```

 Then, set it as the `response_class` in your path operation.
-It's particularly useful for data-intensive applications, for example, with NumPy.
+It's particularly useful for data-intensive applications.

 ```python
 from fastapi import FastAPI